Teichlab/celltypist/README.md

 #Get a CellTypist model with SGD mini-batch training.
 new_model = celltypist.train(expression_input, labels = label_input, genes = gene_input, use_SGD = True, mini_batch = True)
 ```
-By selecting part of cells for training (default to 1,000,000 cells with possible duplications, `epochs`x`batch_size`x`batch_number`), training time can be again reduced and the performance of the derived model is shown to persist as compared to the above two methods.
+By selecting part of cells for training (default to 1,000,000 cells with possible duplications, `epochs` x `batch_size` x `batch_number`), training time can be again reduced and the performance of the derived model is shown to persist as compared to the above two methods.
 Since some rare cell types may be undersampled during this procedure, you can pass in the `balance_cell_type = True` argument to sample rare cell types with a higher probability, ensuring close-to-even cell type distributions in mini-batches (subject to the maximum number of cells that can be provided by a given cell type).

+There are also some free texts that can be inserted (e.g., `date`) to describe the model.
+Check out the `celltypist.train` for more information.

 The resulting model is an instance of the `Model` class as in `1.4.`, and can be manipulated as with other CellTypist models.